chriswoodle/async-dependency-graph/readme.md

 ## About

 Designed for requesting dependent data in web apps (https://portal.droplit.io/).
 Each node can contain a promise that makes some asynchronous operation, like an http request.
-Angular friendly.
+Angular and Vue friendly.

 > Inspired by https://github.com/jriecken/dependency-graph